 The backbone of the Linux distributions like Debian, Ubuntu, and Red Hat Enterprise Linux is the package manager.
 The package managers handle the installation, upgradation, configuration, and removal of a package efficiently and resolve dependencies automatically.
 By doing this, package managers mainly secure the system and maintain stability.
-In this article, I will show the comparison of different Linux package manager.
+In this article, I will show the comparison of different Linux package managers.

 What is a Package?

 When you give some work, a set of files perform that task.
 This set of files is called a package.
 While installing a program, packages show you the crucial metadata in a small file.
-As Windows use a .exe installer, for Linux distros you can also use packages to install and maintain software.
+As Windows uses a .exe installer, for Linux distros you can also use packages to install and maintain software.

 Why Are Packages Used?